The degree of a finite set of words: Monoids of relations

-A \emph{fixed point} of a relation $m$ on $Q$ is an element $q\in Q$ such that $q\longedge{m}q$.
-The following result appears in~\cite{Schutzenberger1979} (see also~\cite{LeRest1980}). \begin{proposition} Let $e$ be an idempotent relation on a finite set $Q$, let $S$ be the set of fixed points of $e$ and let $\Gamma$ be the set of strongly connected components of the restriction of $e$ to $S$. \begin{enumerate} \item For all $p,q\in Q$ we have $p\longedge{e} q$ if and only if there exists an $s\in S$ such that $p\longedge{e}s$ and $s\longedge{e}q$. \item We have
+\begin{proposition} Let $e$ be an idempotent relation on a finite set $Q$, let $S$ be the set of fixed points of $e$ and let $\Gamma$ be the set of strongly connected components of the restriction of $e$ to $S$. \begin{enumerate} \item For all $p,q\in Q$ we have $p\longedge{e} q$ if and only if there exists an $s\in S$ such that $p\longedge{e}s$ and $s\longedge{e}q$. \item We have